mplacona/gounsubscribe.me/README.md

 - `url`: The url where you would go if you were unsubscribing from a website

 1. Fork this repository, add one site detail at a time to `urls.json`
+2. Run `bundle install`
-2. Run `ruby generator.rb`
+3. Run `ruby generator.rb`
-3. Check by running `ruby application.rb`
+4. Check by running `ruby application.rb`
-4. Commit and make a pull request
+5. Commit and make a pull request

 ## Disclaimer
 The design sucks and I know it, but I'd rather leave it to the creativity of a colaborator.